pongo1231/ChaosModV-WorkshopProvider/README.md

 ninja
 ```

-Make sure to also copy the content of the `dist/` folder into your build folder.
+Make sure to also copy the content of the `dist/` folder into your build folder and to set the `domain` option in the `data/options.json` file correspondingly.